 the year in music

 3 All things considered, 1937 will have been a great vintage in music.
-Rich in emotions and novelties, rich in achievements which will definitively mark the story of popular music, the year has also its share of sadness with the loss of two major figures of the show.
+Rich in emotions and novelties, rich in achievements that will definitely mark the story of popular music, the year has also its share of sadness with the loss of two major figures of the show.
 This is first the death at the age 38 of George Gershwin, following a brain tumor.
 He leaves behind a series of masterpieces including three major compositions, Rhapsody in Blue, An American in Paris and the opera Porgy and Bess.
-He had especially just signed the music of the last two movies of Fred Astaire, Shall We Dance with Ginger Rogers in which he summarized in fact all that made the originality of his style, combining a classic formulation with jazz sounds
+He had especially just signed the music of the last two movies with Fred Astaire, Shall We Dance featuring Ginger Rogers in which he summarized in fact all that made the originality of his style, combining a classic formulation with jazz sounds

-and A Damsel in Distress, in which the young English actress Joan Fontaine plays her first leading role.
+and A Damsel in Distress, starring young English actress Joan Fontaine in her first leading role.

 This is also another legend who dies out brutally in early fall.
-The singer Bessie Smith, known as the Empress of the Blues, is killed on September 26, 1937, during a terrible car crash which occurs in the town of Clarksdale, in the heart of the Mississippi Delta.
+The singer Bessie Smith, known as the Empress of the Blues, is killed on September 26, 1937, in a terrible car crash that occurs in the town of Clarksdale, in the heart of the Mississippi Delta.
 She was 43 years old.